Isabelle de Charrière: Works

 Isabelle de Charrière wrote novels, pamphlets, plays, and poems and composed music.
 Her most productive period came only after she had been living in Colombier for a number of years.
 Themes included her religious doubts, the nobility and the upbringing of women.

 Her first novel, Le Noble, was published in 1763.
 It was a satire against the nobility and although it was published anonymously, her identity was soon discovered and her parents withdrew the work from sale.
 Then she wrote a portrait of herself for her friends: Portrait de Mll de Z., sous le nom de Zélide, fait par elle-même.
 1762.
 In 1784 she published two fictional works, Lettres neuchâteloises and Lettres de Mistriss Henley publiées par son amie.
 Both were epistolary novels, a form she continued to favour.
 In 1788, she published her first pamphlets about the political situation in the Netherlands, France and Switzerland.

-As an admirer of the philosopher Jean-Jacques Rousseau, she assisted in the posthumous publication of his work, Confessions, in 1789.
+An admirer of the philosopher Jean-Jacques Rousseau, she assisted in the posthumous publication of his Confessions in 1789.
 She also wrote her own pamphlets on Rousseau around this time.

 The French Revolution caused a number of nobles to flee to Neuchâtel and Mme de Charrière befriended some of them.
-But she also published works criticising the attitudes of the aristocratic refugees, most of who she felt had learned nothing from the Revolution.
+But she also published works criticising the attitudes of the aristocratic refugees, most of whom she thought had learned nothing from the Revolution.

-She wrote or at least planned words and music for several musical works, but none survive beyond fragments.
-She sent a libretto of Les Phéniciennes to Mozart, hoping that he would set it, but no reply is known.
-All of her musical works are included in volume 10 of her Œuvres complètes; these include six minuets for string quartet, nine piano sonatas, and ten airs and romances.
+Her musical works are in volume 10 of her Œuvres complètes; these include Six minuets pour deux violons, alto et basse [i.e., string quartet], dédiés à Monsieur le Baron de Tuyll de Serooskerken Seigneur de Zuylen (la Haye et Amsterdam: B. Hummel et fils, 1786); 9 Sonates voor klavecimbel, and 10 Airs et Romances (Paris: chez M. Bonjour, 1788–1789) for which she wrote both poetry and music.
+Most of her music was performed in the private circle of her salon at Le Pontet.
+An opéra-bouffe, a Dutch adaptation of her scandalous novel Le noble titled De Deugd is den Adel waerdig (Vertu vaut bien noblesse) was performed in the Fransche Comedie theater in The Hague on 2 March 1769, her only stage work performed during her lifetime.
+Both libretto and music are considered lost.
+She sent a libretto of Les Phéniciennes to Mozart Salzburg, while he was living in Vienna, hoping that he'ld writing music to it, but no reply is known.